 IDLES is a British rock band from London known for their passionate, yet darkly comedic, music.
 In a musical landscape that has become too safe and sanitized, IDLES is a bolt to the arm of the norm.
 They’ve been recognized with numerous awards, and headlined sold-out tours around the world.
 For this project, IDLES singer Joe Talbot performs a monologue titled In Defence of the Arts.

-Are there similarities or parallels between writing a spoken word piece like this and song writing?
+Are there similarities or parallels between writing a spoken word piece like this and song

 The main differences between writing for songs is the cadence—I listen to the music as many times as it will take for the song to push me into a rhythm, and then the song writes itself.
 With any other writing, including poetry, I try and free myself from form and just write.
 I then look back and cut the shit with the motive always being what I want the reader to feel.

-What is it about art that you believe is so important to support, preserve, and protect?
+What is it about art that you believe is so important to support, preserve, and

 Art is the path of empowerment for the individual to feel a part of the world, and that is imperative to everyone’s purpose no matter how creative they think they are.
 Everyone is capable of beauty.

-Is there anything going on in creative culture that you find particularly inspiring or interesting right now?
+Is there anything going on in creative culture that you find particularly inspiring or

 I guess since lockdown started I’ve used reflection as the key to my creativity.
 Instead of just moving forward with my art, I’ve stood back and breathed to appreciate how lucky I am and what traumas have got me here.